 The Resistance of such a unit of copper has been found experimentally to be 10.37 ohms at 20 degrees Celsius.

-Watts are called true power.
-The electric meter on your house measures Kilowatt hours which is how many thousands of Watts were used per hour.
+Watts is called true power.
+The electric meter on your house measures Kilowatt hours, which is how many thousands of Watts are used per hour.

 I = Current in Amperes